brand_logo

 Dickinson College, founded in 1783, holds the distinction of being the first college chartered in the newly formed United States, symbolizing a commitment to education in a young nation.

 Dickinson College, now over 240 years old, was founded in 1783 by Dr. Benjamin Rush, a signer of the Declaration of Independence.
-Located in Carlisle, Pennsylvania, it stands as a testament to the legacy of old colleges in USA.
-Renowned for its focus on global education and sustainability, Dickinson is a prominent name among the oldest American colleges.
-As one of the oldest colleges in the US, its innovative curriculum and commitment to producing socially responsible leaders continue to make it a standout institution in the realm of higher education.
-A notable alumnus James Buchanan served as the 15th U.S. President
+Located in Carlisle, Pennsylvania, it stands as a testament to the legacy of the oldest American colleges.
+As one of the oldest colleges in the US, it has an innovative curriculum and commitment to producing socially responsible leaders, which continue to make it a standout institution in the realm of higher education.
+A notable alumnus, James Buchanan, served as the 15th U.S. President

 Frequently Asked Questions